LeSasse/gradiator/README.md

 positional arguments:
   matrix                Path to the .csv or .tsv file containing the covariance
-                        matrix. gradify assumes that the first row is the column names, and the first column is the index of the matrix. nii_atlas             Path to the nifti file that was used as a parcellation to derive the ROI's of the covariance matrix and is used to
+                        matrix. gradiator assumes that the first row is the column names, and the first column is the index of the matrix. nii_atlas             Path to the nifti file that was used as a parcellation to derive the ROI's of the covariance matrix and is used to